-This Gospel reading is a perfect expression of God's abundance.
+Our Gospel reading today is a perfect expression of God's abundance.
 Abundance of what?
 Of God's love, a power that is stronger than anything else in the universe: Love brought everything into being.
-Of Christ's mercy, which flows to us in endless measures of forgiveness, which we never deserve, is always waiting for us, and costs us nothing.
-Jesus stands with us no matter what.
-And of hope, with which the Spirit fills our hearts to overflowing.
-All this in the form of a simple woman with an unlikely request of Jesus, Son of David, Son of God.
+Abundance of Christ's mercy, which flows to us in endless measure forgiveness, which we never deserve, as Jesus stands with us no matter what.
+And abundance of hope, with which the Spirit fills our hearts to overflowing.
+All this awareness of God's abundance in the form of a simple woman with an unlikely request of Jesus, Son of David, Son of God.

 This reading also reminds us that God's reign, which broke into the world through Jesus Christ, is neither easily regulated nor carefully distributed.
-The abundance this kingdom promises has a tendency to burst the seams and to spill out in all directions.
+The abundance this kingdom brings has a tendency to burst the seams and to spill out in all directions.